-Trump to address CPAC on closing day of conference
+Trump fires up CPAC: President takes aim at ‘left-wing mob,’ Romney defection, Bloomberg's height

 Trump has addressed CPAC every year since taking office in 2017.

-The president’s speech comes after days of panels, featuring White House officials, members of his re-election campaign, prominent Republican lawmakers and members of the conservative media making the case against socialism.
+The president’s speech follows days of panels, featuring White House officials, members of his re-election campaign, prominent Republican lawmakers and members of the conservative media making the case against socialism.

 The theme at the annual conservative gathering outside Washington has been "America vs. Socialism."
 The rhetoric at the event has repeatedly turned back to the current front-runner for the Democratic presidential nomination, democratic socialist Sen. Bernie Sanders.